-Calibration compensates for ADC gain error, component tolerances and overall noise in the system.
+Calibration compensates for the ADC gain error, component tolerances and overall noise in the system.
 The device provides an on-chip calibration algorithm that allows simple system calibration to be performed quickly.
-The excellent analog performance of the A/D converters on the MCP39F511 allows for a single-point calibration and a single calibration command to achieve accurate measurements.
+The excellent analog performance of the A/D converters on the MCP39F511A allows for a single-point calibration and a single calibration command to achieve accurate measurements in AC mode.
+In DC mode, offset calibration is usually required.

-Calibration can be done by either using the predefined auto-calibration commands, or by writing directly to the calibration registers.
-If additional calibration points are required (AC offset, Phase Compensation, DC offset), the corresponding calibration registers are available to the user and will be described separately in this section.
+Calibration can be done by either using the predefined Auto-Calibration commands, or by writing directly to the calibration registers.
+If additional calibration points are required (AC offset, phase compensation, DC offset), the corresponding calibration registers are available to the user and will be described separately in this section.